Gopabandhu Jan Arogya Yojana

-Biju Swasthya Kalyana Jojana (ବିଜୁ ସ୍ବାସ୍ଥ୍ୟ କଲ୍ୟାଣ ଯୋଜନା) is a universal health coverage scheme launched by the former Chief Minister of Odisha, Naveen Patnaik as BSKJ in 2017.
+Biju Swasthya Kalyana Jojana is a universal health coverage scheme launched by the former Chief Minister of Odisha, Naveen Patnaik as BSKJ in 2017.
 It is more effective than Ayushman Jojana.
 Hence, when Ayushman was launched one year later in 2018 it was not implemented in Odisha.

 BJP state unit of Odisha had a political motive and didn't understand the benefits of BSKJ.
 It blindly put allegations against BSKJ misleading the state and the media.
 After BJD lost the 2024 assembly elections of Odisha the BJP govt renamed BSKJ as Gopabandhu Jana Arogya Jojana (ଗୋପବନ୍ଧୁ ଜନ ଆରୋଗ୍ୟ ଯୋଜନା) abbreviated as GJAJ then launched the Ayushman Yojana and made GJAJ a subservient of Ayushman, destroying regional uniqueness of Odisha govt.
 But the beneficiaries faced a volley of problems after ban on BSKJ.Most of the hospitals where BSKJ could be used, are now not accepting it and the Ayushman card is also accepted with so many criteria and restrictions.

 In 2017-2024 period BSKJ program extended coverage to approximately 70 lakh families, with the state government allocating a budget of 250 crore rupees.
 Services: